USE CASE: How Radeus Labs Tackled AI Deployment Challenges with a Cloud-Based Chatbot

 Why Radeus Labs is Evaluating On-Premise AI Solutions

 These experiences highlighted the inherent limitations and hidden costs of relying exclusively on cloud-based AI infrastructure—particularly in terms of security, data control, and scalability.
-Consequently, we at Radeus Labs are actively exploring an on-premise AI server solution to:
+Consequently, we at Radeus Labs are actively exploring an on-premise AI server solution and local AI server infrastructure to:

 • Strengthen our data security and enhance compliance.